When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Design and implementation of the proposed framework

 \section{Design and implementation of the proposed framework}

 This section describes relevant design and implementation aspects of the proposed framework.
-First of all, \figurename~\ref{fig:framework-design} presents a simplification of the functionality provided by the framework, which is general enough to allow the interconnection of a wide variety of heterogeneous sensors and actuators with metaverse scenarios.
-In particular, this figure depicts examples of data reception coming from a BCI headset, a steering wheel with pedals, and a VR headset as a particular setup.
+First of all, Figure 2 presents a simplification of the functionality provided by the framework, which{This framework} is general enough to allow the interconnection of a wide variety of heterogeneous sensors and actuators with metaverse scenarios.
+In particular, this figure{\figurename~\ref{fig:framework-design}} depicts examples of data reception coming from a BCI headset, a steering wheel with pedals, and a VR headsetas a particular setup{, illustrating the setup implemented, which will be presented in detail later in this section}.
 These data are collected by the framework, which, together with information regarding the specific metaverse application scenario simulated, performs intelligent tasks to predict relevant scenario-related events.
-These events are then transformed into particular actions related to the application scenario and transmitted to actuators to provide a dynamic experience, such as presenting visual events in a VR headset.
+These events are then transformed into particular actions \rmvtxt{related to the application scenario} and transmitted to actuators to provide a dynamic experience, such as presenting visual events in a VR headset.

 After presenting an overall view of the external interactions of the framework, \figurename~\ref{fig:framework-implementation} depicts the main modules of the framework and the interactions between them.
 As observed, the modules are numbered bottom-up, highlighting their execution order.
 Moreover, it is relevant to note that all modules have access to the details of the application scenario, which guides the actions performed in each stage.
 Subsequent sections present the implementation details of each module composing the framework.